PlavaFeniks/PlavaFeniks/README.md

 ### Hi there

--Currently working on n-body simulation with mesh deformation, will be posted here when finished.
+- Currently working on n-body simulation with mesh deformation, will be posted here when finished.

 - July 2020
   -Finished my project that revolved around me learning about Marching Cubes algorithm and gpu coding